 Lelymare Logies – If you like horses, then why not stay on a horse-farm in a rustic guesthouse?!
 Lelymare Logies is located on the same road as De Poldertuin and Wind in de Wilgen gardens, so you would be able to simply walk down the road to visit these places.
 And if you like animals then the property is home to forty horses, dogs, cats, chickens, guinea fowl and a peacock!
 Located in a lovely quiet country area with walking and bike-riding trails this looks like an idyllic spot to stay in Lelystad.
 Accommodating 2 – 4 people in their three guesthouses, prices start from 75 euros a night which is very reasonable.
-Check out their website for more information.
+Check out their website for more information and you can also book through Booking.com.

 Huis van Steen – Another option close to nature is Huis van Steen (house of stone).
 Located close to the Batavia-Stad complex this bed and breakfast has a view over the water where you can see wild ducks, swans and maybe even deer.
 There’s also a sculpture garden, gallery and a tea house.
 Rooms start at 70 euros per night for two people (without breakfast) and they also have suites for four persons.
 Have a look at their website here.

 Apollo Hotel – If you are looking for a more traditional hotel-stay, then the Apollo Hotel in the city centre looks like a great option.
 The rooms look lovely and start at 80 euros a night for 2 people.
 I haven’t stayed here of course, but the Tasty Wok restaurant on the ground floor of the hotel is my favourite restaurant in Lelystad!
 This is a buffet restaurant but is the best buffet I have ever been to.
 They also cook fresh grill and stir-frys for you while you wait and the desserts, salads and sushi bars are amazing!
 If you are going to stay at the Apollo Hotel (or even if you’re not) I would definitely recommend Tasty Wok for an amazing all-you-can-eat experience.
-You can read more about the hotel here, and Tasty Wok here.
+You can book a room at the hotel here, and read more about Tasty Wok here.